metacpan/metacpan-cpan-extracted/distros/L/List-GroupBy/README.md

     Note: undefined values for a key will be defaulted to the empty string.

+    Returns:

-    Returns a hash of hashrefs of arrayrefs
+    - `List Context` - a hash of hashrefs of arrayrefs
+    - `Scalar Context` - a hashref of hashrefs of arrayrefs

 - `groupBy( { keys => [ 'key', ... ], defaults => { 'key' => 'default', ... }, operations => { 'key' => sub, ... }, LIST )`